cloudevents/spec/primer.md

    Whether its events are available for consumption via a middleware is a delegation choice of the producer.

-   In practice, middleware can take on role of a producer when it changes the semantic meaning of an event, a consumer when it takes action based on an event, or middleware when it routes events without making semantic changes.
+   In practice, middleware can take on the role of a [Producer](spec.md#producer) when it changes the semantic meaning of an event, a [Consumer](spec.md#consumer) when it takes action based on an event, or [Intermediary](spec.md#intermediary) when it routes events without making semantic changes.

 4. Frameworks and other abstractions make interactions with event platform infrastructure simpler, and often provide common API surface areas for